East5th/package-scan/README.md

 On startup, Package Scan will parse your versions file and compare the packages being used in your project with a list of packages with known security issues.
 If a matching package is found, an alert describing the issue will be displayed in the server's logs.
 This is a debug only package, which means it will never be built into your production application.

-For example, if any version of [autopublish](https://github.com/meteor/meteor/tree/devel/packages/autopublish) or [insecure](https://github.com/meteor/meteor/tree/devel/packages/insecure) are being used by your project, you'll see the following alerts on startup:
+For example, if any version of [insecure](https://github.com/meteor/meteor/tree/devel/packages/insecure) is being used by your project, you'll see the following alert on startup:

 ```
-autopublish (*): This package is not appropriate for use in production applications!
 insecure (*): This package is not appropriate for use in production applications!
 ```